Vegan Dogs: Where's the research? (Part 1)

 As we shared in our last post, we can liken this to human nutrition research.
 It’s unfortunate, but most research is industry-driven.
 Massive corporate funding and conflict of interest can taint the results of the research.
 However, it’s a double edged sword.
 If corporations and industry lobbying groups did not fund research studies, we’d not have most of the solutions we have today that have potentially saved millions of lives.
 So at some level, it’s actually been good for human nutrition research.
 (Aaah, yes, life is filled with hypocrisy, but there is light and dark and, day and night, right?)

 So, you can imagine the standards in an animal-based diet, petfood industry will be the same story, but worse.
 Industry-driven research accounts for almost all research.
 And the results are most-often not published.
 Also, petfood industry influence in veterinary colleges has gone so far beyond conflict of interest, the lines between science and corporate shareholder interests have been blurred.
 It’s just business and education as usual.
-(Even professionals from the Petfood Industry seem to agree.)
+(Even some professionals from the Petfood Industry seem to agree.)

 The messiness of the petfood industry is worsened by “proprietary” ownership and an unfortunate, ‘dog eat dog’ paradigm that’s existed for decades.
 Therefore, false claims by huge corporations can, and have been, made.
-With millions of dollars behind their marketing campaigns (and massive reserves for potential lawsuits), paw parents have manipulated to believe the industry instead of their veterinarian.
+With millions of dollars behind their marketing campaigns (and massive reserves for potential lawsuits), paw parents have been manipulated to believe the industry instead of their veterinarian.

 Lastly, I’ve not yet mentioned another huge reason we don't have more plant-based research of any kind, let alone for our dogs: animal agriculture.
-Companies that purchase from the meat and dairy industries and make animal-based products are the same companies that produce animal-based pet foods.
+Companies that purchase from the meat and dairy industries and sell animal-based products are the same companies that produce animal-based pet foods.
 The rabbit hole is very, very deep.
 Billions of dollars, deep.

 This is not good.
 Not good for our dogs.
 Not good for our earth.
 Not good for our hearts.